These are live ClientFare widgets — the same ones advisors embed on their own websites. Try each one to see the full client experience.

 My booking rate went up after I started charging fees.
 That sounds counterintuitive, but it makes sense: the people who pay are invested.
 They show up to calls.
 They respond to emails.
 They trust your recommendations.
 They don't ghost you after three hours of research.

 When you charge a planning fee, you're no longer a booking agent.
 You're a specialist.
-The fee itself is a signal, it says that your knowledge, your relationships, and your time have a dollar amount attached to them.
+The fee itself is a signal — it says that your knowledge, your relationships, and your time have a dollar amount attached to them.
 It repositions the entire engagement before you've said a word.

 "The fee itself is a signal.
 It says your time has a dollar amount attached to it."

+The hardest part for most advisors isn't deciding to charge a fee — it's the moment they have to actually ask for money.
 What I use now is a branded payment portal — a dedicated page my clients land on that handles the fee, collects their trip details, and lets them book a consultation call all at once.
-By the time we speak, they've paid, I have everything I need, and we can actually get to work.

 It takes the awkwardness completely out of it.
 And it looks like something a real agency sends — because it is.